Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 4. Below the **Say** Node, add a **Hang Up** Node at the end of the Flow to terminate the conversation after email confirmation.
 5. In the **Reason for hang up** field, specify `Bot ended the call`.
 6. Click **Save Node**.

-## Test the Flow with Voice Channel

-1. Use the Interaction Panel's voice call feature to test the Flow.
-2. Ensure the voice preview settings in the agent's settings are properly configured.
-3. Call the specified voice gateway number from your phone.
-4. Follow the conversation prompts and observe the Flow's behavior.

-Note that the voice fallback text will be used instead of buttons.

-The conversation should progress only when the user enters data through the xApp.

 ### Implement SMS Functionality